ibm-cloud-docs/loadbalancer-service/apis.md

 ## Creating a load balancer
 {: #creating-a-load-balancer}

-The following example retrieves the package id, subnet id and prices for a "Load Balancer As A Service (LBaaS)" pakage, builds the order data and place/verify the order.
+The following example retrieves the package ID, subnet ID, and prices for a "Load Balancer As A Service (LBaaS)" package, builds the order data and places the order.

 ```py
 import SoftLayer